peteroupc/peteroupc.github.io/sampling.md

 [^15]: Liu., R.C., Brown, L.D., "Nonexistence of informative unbiased estimators in singular problems", Annals of Statistics 21(1), 1993.

 [^16]: Hirano, Keisuke, and Jack R. Porter.
 "Impossibility results for nondifferentiable functionals."
 Econometrica 80, no. 4 (2012): 1769-1790.

+[^17]: Henderson, S.G., Glynn, P.W., "Nonexistence of a class of variate generation schemes", _Operations Research Letters_ 31 (2003).
+It is also believed that the paper's Theorem 2 remains true even if $Q$ must be a polynomial.